meredithbloom/meredithbloom/README.md

 - 👋 Hi, I’m @meredithbloom
-- 👀 I’m interested in video game design, back-end development, and cybersecurity.
+- 👀 I’m interested in video game design and full-stack web development.
-- 🌱 I’m currently learning the basics.
+- 🌱 I’m currently building my skills.
 - 💞️ I’m looking to collaborate on video games, one day.
 - 📫 How to reach me ... meredith.kbloom@gmail.com.